-To ensure that Board and Workforce Solutions Office outreach staff members receive technical assistance and professional development to improve services to MSFWs, training and technical assistance is provided virtually and in person to include the following areas:
+To ensure that Board and Workforce Solutions Office outreach staff members receive technical assistance and professional development to improve services to MSFWs and

-- MSFW equity performance indicators-proper identification and coding of MSFW customers under the Wagner-Peyser Act program - Establishing local benchmark or baseline targets for Equity Indicators and Minimum Service Levels performance measures - Strategies for strengthening collaboration with Texas Workforce Solutions partners and other organizations serving MSFWs in their workforce areas - Summary of farmworker rights; OSHA's Water, Rest, and Shade initiatives; migrant education programs; and other support service programs throughout Texas and the nation - Workforce Solutions Office coordination and intake procedures - MSFW carryover applicants (active file in WorkInTexas.com) and the impact on Equity performance measures - MSFW Program: service delivery, outreach, and reporting - Complaint procedures related to MSFWs to include informal resolution, apparent violations, and the submission of complaints on proper forms - Program integration strategies for MSFWs - Agricultural Recruitment System (ARS) procedures and consequences - Establishing community partnerships (for example, bringing community groups together to formalize the traditional migrant subcommittee groups and coalition meeting groups) - Identifying opportunities to coenroll and integrate program services with MET, Inc., Texas' NFJP grantee, and other career services programs - Initiatives to develop local, regional, and state planning strategies for workers in the agricultural industry, with emphasis on supply and demand areas of the state - Coordinate agricultural business forums and compliance seminars.
+- MSFW equity ratio and service-level performance indicators-proper identification and coding of MSFW customers under the Wagner-Peyser Act program - Establishing local benchmark or baseline targets for Equity Indicators and Minimum Service Levels performance measures - Strategies for strengthening collaboration with Texas Workforce Solutions partners and other organizations serving MSFWs in their workforce areas - Summary of farmworker rights; OSHA's Water, Rest, and Shade initiatives; migrant education programs; and other support service programs throughout Texas and the nation - Workforce Solutions Office coordination and intake procedures - MSFW carryover applicants (active file in WorkInTexas.com) and the impact on Equity performance measures - MSFW Program: service delivery, outreach, and reporting - Complaint procedures related to MSFWs to include informal resolution, apparent violations, and the submission of complaints on proper forms timely reporting - Program integration strategies for MSFWs - Agricultural Recruitment System (ARS) procedures and consequences - Establishing community partnerships (for example, bringing community groups together to formalize the traditional migrant subcommittee groups and coalition meeting groups) - Identifying opportunities to coenroll and integrate program services with MET, Inc., Texas' NFJP grantee, and other career services programs - Initiatives to develop local, regional, and state planning strategies for workers in the agricultural industry, with emphasis on supply and demand areas of the state - Coordinate agricultural business forums and compliance seminars.
 The focus of these forums relates to pertinent issues that affect agricultural employers and workers, including laws that affect the agricultural industry sector. - Texas workforce system and MET participation in joint outreach and recruitment efforts designed to identify additional MSFWs and immediately expand the range of available services. - Coordinate a pre-harvest forum for MSFWs through community-based migrant education, workforce support, and farmworker organizations

-- Facilitate and coordinate the engagement of the agricultural industry into the workforce system, assist in the creation of jobs within the agricultural industry (permanent year-round), and determine the need for a skilled workforce - Develop strategies to increase opportunities for the MSFW summer youth programs to implement goals and objectives that include a tracking system, coenrollment, and coordination with MET's YouthBuild program
+- Facilitate and coordinate the engagement of the agricultural industry into the workforce system, assist in the creation of jobs within the agricultural industry (permanent year-round), and determine the need for a skilled workforce - Develop strategies to increase opportunities for the MSFW summer youth programs to implement goals and objectives that include a tracking system, coenrollment, and coordination with YouthBuild programs